IMQS/httpbridge/README.md

 Our solution, is to use a buffered channel in Go, for each client stream.
 When the length of a channel's queue rises to a certain high threshold, we send a Pause frame to the backend, telling is to stop sending data for that stream.
-The backend continue to send data for streams that still have capacity.
+The backend continues to send data for streams that still have capacity.
 Over time, the channel queue of the paused stream will drain, and once it reaches a low threshold, we send a Resume frame to the backend, and it starts sending more frames.

+This scheme is not bullet-proof.
+We are relying on timing here, to achieve a reasonable probability that the Pause frame will reach the backend in time, before it's channel is full.
+A better strategy would be for the server to send the backend a transmit window size, so that we can be guaranteed never to exceed the channel's buffer size.